 In 1952, Hayes decided to go on his own and founded T. T. Hayes Jr. and Associates.
 He served as construction superintendent for the McElvare Residence by Henry Kamphoefner.
 Later he partnered with Tom Marshall to form Hayes Marshall and Associates; then in 1958 with Calvin Howell to form Hayes Howell and Associates.

 He was AIANC President in 1978.
-After his death, Robert Anderson and David Clinton eventually bought the firm; Clinton left and it is now called Anderson Architects PLLC.
+After his death, Robert Anderson and David Clinton eventually bought the firm; Clinton left and it became Anderson Architects PLLC.

 David Clinton recalls that Hayes was a consummate designer and teacher who would frequently quote his muse, Matthew Novicki, architect of Raleigh's Dorton Arena.
 Pictured below are former firm partners Dick Schnedl, Dick Mitchell, Hayes, and Calvin Howell in the 1970's.

 1954 - The E. M. (Bucky) Williams House, 506 Maplewood Drive, Sanford NC.
 Designed with Frank DePasquale.
 Sold to Linda M. Keller, O. A. Keller III, Nancy M. Moore, and John F. Moore Jr. Sold in 2003 to John F. and Theresa Blue, Jr. For sale in 2016.